cainzjuss/infobeamer-package-power-saver-custom1/README.md

 First of all you have to install this package.
 The easiest way is probably to visit the package gallery, select the package and click on __Import package__ in the top right corner.
-You also have to enable __Advanced/developer options__ on the account page, otherwise the option to nest packages isn't available.
-Once that's done, go to your existing setup.
+Then go to any of your existing setups.
 It might look like this:

 ![Before adding the sub package](package-tree-before.png)